Located at the confluence of two rivers, Arkansas Post has served as a gathering place for many cultures.

 President Clinton spent the first four years of his life in this home being raised by his maternal grandparents.

 Named for the father who died shortly before his birth, William Jefferson Blythe III later became the 42nd President of the United States.
-In this place, the experiences shared with his mother & grandparents in rural Arkansas developed the broad view
+In Hope, the experiences shared with his mother and grandparents in rural Arkansas developed the broad views on

 The museum tells the story of Major Ridge, the influential Ridge family including prominent son John Ridge, Cherokee history, and the Trail of Tears, as well as subsequent history of the home and region.